Make a Meaningful Impact

 Neenah, WI 54956

-ThedaCare School of Radiologic Technology articulates with the University of Wisconsin-Oshkosh, which allows our students to apply for federal loans and grants through them if they are a UWO enrolled student.
-For other students, you would need to seek out private loans if needed.
-Please contact Program Director for more information if needed.
+ThedaCare School of Radiologic Technology articulates with the University of Wisconsin-Oshkosh.
+Students may apply for federal loans and grants through UWO if they are enrolled at the school.
+Other students would need to seek private loans.
+Please contact the program director for more information if needed.

-Classes are full-time, meeting 40 hours per week at the ThedaCare School of Radiologic Technology, which is located inside ThedaCare Regional Medical Center-Neenah:
+The program is full time, meeting 40 hours per week with classes held at the ThedaCare School of Radiologic Technology, located inside ThedaCare Regional Medical Center-Neenah:

 Class times are from 8 a.m. – 4 p.m.
-Tuesday only
+Tuesdays.
+Clinicals are Mondays, Wednesdays, Thursdays, and Fridays.

 Clinical sites include:

-• ThedaCare Regional Medical Center-Neenah (specializes Level II trauma, pediatrics, NICU, ortho and neurology)
+- ThedaCare Regional Medical Center-Neenah (specializes in Level II trauma, pediatrics, NICU, ortho, and neurology)

 Handbooks

-Our program handbook is available for your review.
-Please browse through these handbooks prior to class.
+Our program handbooks are available for your review.
+Please browse through them prior to class.

-If you have any additional questions regarding our program, please feel free to call us or you can e-mail the following individuals:
+If you have any additional questions regarding our program, please call or email the following individuals:

 (920) 454-6296